 Occasionally feeling worried, stressed, or anxious is a normal part of being human.
 Before taking a test, facing a problem at work, or making a choice that seems to have serious consequences, it can be natural to feel a sense of worry or fear.
-Serious anxiety and panic disorders are much more severe, longer lasting, and hard to control.
-People with panic disorders may feel “attacked” by a profound sense of dread or worry that may seem to come out of nowhere, or be brought on by a seemingly insignificant trigger.
+Serious anxiety and panic disorders are much more severe, longer-lasting, and hard to control.
+People with panic disorders may feel “attacked” by a profound sense of dread or worry that may seem to come out of nowhere or be brought on by a seemingly insignificant trigger.

-The sense of panic doesn’t seem to go away, and may worsen over time, to the point that it interferes with your ability to go about your day.
-Panic attacks often have intense physical sensations as well, that may include a pounding heart, sweating, trembling, and short breaths.
+The sense of panic doesn’t seem to go away and may worsen over time, to the point that it interferes with your ability to go about your day.
+Panic attacks often have intense physical sensations as well, which may include a pounding heart, sweating, trembling, and short breaths.
 It brings on a sense of being out of control, and can itself be a very stressful and scary experience.
 Some sufferers may become obsessed or consumed with worry about when the next panic attack will come.

 Facing something so destabilizing and unpleasant, it is reasonable for someone with a panic disorder to look for help wherever he or she can find it.
-Self-medicating is looking to drugs or alcohol as a way to dull the feelings of panic and anxiety, not so much to create an enjoyable “high” but simply to feel “normal” and capable of handing life.
+Self-medicating is looking to drugs or alcohol as a way to dull the feelings of panic and anxiety, not so much to create an enjoyable “high” but simply to feel “normal” and capable of handling life.
 However, these substances are not guaranteed to work.
 The exact effect certain substances may have can be unpredictable, and dependent on the person and contexts of use.

 A substance that may seem to “help” for one person or one day may just as easily end up making things worse.
 Furthermore, using a chemical to bury your feelings does nothing to actually solve the deeper root cause of your anxiety.
 Here are some other steps you can take to treat your panic attacks and anxiety, getting the help you really need.